 There’s not much point in being able to download a Full HD movie in under 10 seconds if there’s a delay in waiting for the download to even start.
 5G has far superior latency than 4G, enabling downloads and the play of streamed content to begin almost, if not, instantaneously.
 One of the criteria for 5G set out by the GSMA is for latency of 1ms, roughly 30-50 times better than 4G, although it may be some time before those rates are achievable in the real world.

-Indeed, data from Ookla in December 2019 found 5G latency averaging 21-26ms (milliseconds), so as with speeds, we’re yet to reach 5G’s real potential, but it’s already a huge upgrade.
+Indeed, data from Speedtest in 2024 found 5G latency averaging 29-34ms (milliseconds) depending on network, so as with speeds, we’re yet to reach 5G’s real potential, but it’s already a huge upgrade.
 And 2020 data for Three from RootMetrics found that it achieved a 17ms latency in central London, so things seem to be improving too.

 Latency